GenericMappingTools/pygmt/doc/maintenance.md

 ## Backwards compatibility and deprecation policy

-PyGMT is still undergoing rapid developement.
+PyGMT is still undergoing rapid development.
 All of the API is subject to change until the v1.0.0 release.

 Basic policy for backwards compatibility: